vutientrinh/vutientrinh/README.md

 ## Welcome to my page 👋
 ### My name is Vu Tien Trinh - Software Engineer.
-I studied at Ho Chi Minh City of Technology and Education ( HCMUTE ).
+I'm studying at Ho Chi Minh City of Technology and Education ( HCMUTE ).
 I'm learning to become a Fullstack Engineer>

 ## 🌐How to reach me: